zbyte64/django-dockitcms/README.rst

 --------

 * Document based CMS
-* Create collections, indexes, and views in the admin
+* Create collections, indexes, and views in an admin or API
-* Integrates with the django admin
+* Integrates with hyperadmin
 * Configurable plugins (mixins)